 The unit’s first trial by fire was during the Dieppe Raid on the coast of France, on August 19, 1942.
-The Rangers fought side by side with British and Canadian commandos.
+The Army Rangers fought side by side with British and Canadian commandos.
 Three Rangers were killed and others were captured.
 A 1st Battalion Ranger, Lt.
 E. V. Loustalot, was the first American soldier killed in the European campaign.

 Due to the continued success of the 1st Ranger Battalion, the 2nd, 3rd, 4th, 5th, and 6th Ranger battalions were created.
 Since the Ranger battalion was comprised of only volunteers, Darby struggled to find enough soldiers to fill the vacancies.